marlabrizel/marlabrizel.github.io/_posts/2015-10-04-setting-up-travis.markdown

 end
 {% endhighlight %}

 This addition will replace the value associated with the environment variable passed in each block with the string specified between brackets.
+If you don't do this, your API keys and other sensitive data will be recorded in plain text in your cassettes (oops).
 You'll want a separate line for each piece of data you wish to sanitize.

 ##### Configure an additional database